 Isle of Arran by ferry

 Arran is known as a versatile island in terms of nature and there is also a lot to do.
 It is therefore a popular island among tourists.
-That also means that there are many crossings to the Isle of Arran.
+That also means that there are many ferry departures to the Isle of Arran.
 However, you can only choose from two ferries.
-These are the ferry from Ardrossan to Arran and the ferry from Claonaig to Lochranza (in winter this sails from Tarbert).
+These are the ferry from Ardrossan to Arran and the ferry from Claonaig to Lochranza (in winter this ferry sails from Tarbert).

 You may also like: